Alphonso Davies: 2019–20: First team breakthrough and Champions League triumph

-2020–present
+2020–present: Domestic success and contract extension

 On October 24, Davies was forced off in the third minute of play in an eventual 5–0 home win over Eintracht Frankfurt in the Bundesliga, after sustaining an injury to his right ankle; it was later announced that he was expected to remain sidelined for 6 to 8 weeks.

 Davies finished in third place for the 2020 Golden Boy award, behind Erling Haaland and Ansu Fati.
 On February 11, 2021, he played in a 1–0 win over Tigres UANL in the 2020 FIFA Club World Cup Final.

 On January 5, 2022, Davies tested positive for COVID-19, prompting Bayern to do further tests and on January 14, it was revealed that he had developed mild myocarditis; he was unable to train with the rest of the Bayern squad.
 Davies is fully vaccinated against COVID-19 and had received his booster shot in December 2021.

 On October 8, Davies sustained a cranial bruise while taking a foot to the face in the 45th minute in a challenge with Dortmund's Jude Bellingham of a 2–2 away draw.

-On March 4, 2023, Davies made his 100th Bundesliga appearance in Bayern's 2–1 victory over VfB Stuttgart.
-The appearance made him the youngest non-German to reach that feat for Bayern Munich.
+On March 4, 2023, Davies made his 100th Bundesliga appearance in Bayern's 2–1 victory over VfB Stuttgart, which made him the youngest non-German to reach that feat for Bayern Munich.
+On May 8, 2024, he scored his first Champions League goal in the semi-final second leg, which granted his team a 1–0 away lead against Real Madrid, before conceding two late goals and losing 4–3 on aggregate.
+On February 4, 2025, he extended his contract with the club until 2030.
+Davies scored a 94th-minute equalizer against Celtic in the Champions League round of 16 match on February 19, 2025, enabling Bayern to progress 3–2 on aggregate.
+A month later, he sustained an ACL injury in his right knee during international break, which would sideline him for the rest of the 2024–25 season.

 International career

 Youth

-Although a Liberian citizen by birth, Davies was called to numerous Canadian under-15 and under-18 camps in 2014 and 2015.
+Although a Liberian citizen by birth, Davies was called to numerous Canada under-15 and under-18 camps in 2014 and 2015.
 On March 17, 2016, he was called up to the Canada under-20 squad for a friendly against England under-20.
-In November 2016, Davies attended a Canadian under-17 camp, where he scored against Jamaica.
+In November 2016, Davies attended a Canada under-17 camp, where he scored against Jamaica.
 In 2016, he was named the Canada U17 Male Player of the Year for his performances with the under-17 and under-20 squads in friendlies.
 In March 2017, Davies stated in an interview that, "to be able to represent Canada, it is one of my dreams."
 In 2017, he was named the Canada under-17 Male Player of the Year for a second time due to his performances with the senior team.